 From there, it will be up to them to put in the work and implement the skills and tools gained from rehabilitation treatment.
 Having a targeted program designed around your needs gives you the best chance to live a full sober life in recovery.

 Another important aspect of women’s health that is often seen with addiction is mental illness.
-More so than men, women are faced with underlying mental or behavioral illnesses that contribute to their substance abuse.
+More so than men, women face underlying mental or behavioral illnesses that contribute to their substance abuse.
 For the very same reasons that there is apprehension to come forward about addiction, mental illness is also often neglected.

-When a woman suffers from a psychological illness and addiction at the same time, it is known as having a co-occurring illness.
+Mental health issues and addiction commonly occur together.
+When a woman suffers from a mental health illness and addiction at the same time, it is known as having a co-occurring illness.
 In cases of co-occurring illness or dual diagnosis, both diseases must be treated effectively in order to avoid relapse.

 Successful rehabilitation and recovery depend on being able to maintain mental and physical health as well as remaining sober.
 Programs and services that provide drug rehab for women are certified to treat mental illness while in rehab.
 Choosing to get help can be the beginning of a beautiful tomorrow.

-Professional and gentle care is available and ready for women who reach out and take the next step.
-Start living a healthy, sober, and meaningful life today.
+Professional and gentle substance use treatment for women is available and ready for those who reach out and take the next step.
+Start living a healthy, sober, and meaningful life today with the help of our women’s rehab for substance use.
 The future is tomorrow, face it with a clear, sober mind and all the tools you need to succeed.
-Contact us today!
+Call us today!